 - Change in cash and cash equivalents is closely correlated with changes in shareholders' equity primarily because the sale of common stock is the Company's primary means of raising capital.
-Cash increased in 2020 from proceeds from the equity financings, and decreased in 2021 because of on-going spending at CDS and for general and administrative purposes.; - The most significant uses of cash are for exploration at CDS and general and administrative costs; - The 2019 reduction in property, plant and equipment in total assets reflects accounting for the sale of the royalty to Royal Gold Inc.; - The Company has no operating activities and therefore is unlikely to report positive earnings from operations; - As discussed below the main factors impacting earnings are general and administrative expenses, expensing of stock options and changes in the fair value of warrants liability (see the discussion below for further details on these factors); - The Company capitalizes expenditures at its mineral properties which accounts for increases in total assets.
+Cash increased in 2020 from proceeds from the equity financings, and decreased in 2021 because of on-going spending at CDS and for general and administrative purposes.; - The most significant uses of cash are for exploration at CDS and general and administrative costs; - The 2019 reduction in property, plant and equipment in total assets reflects accounting for the sale of the royalty to Royal Gold Inc.; - The Company has no operating activities and therefore is unlikely to report positive earnings from operations; - As discussed below the main factors impacting earnings are general and administrative expenses, expensing of stock options and changes in the fair value of warrants liability; and - The Company capitalizes expenditures at its mineral properties which accounts for increases in total assets.